 Backlog.
 We define backlog as the total contractual value of all firm orders and OTA contracts received for our lighting products and services where delivery of product or completion of services has not yet occurred as of the end of any particular reporting period.
 Such orders must be evidenced by a signed proposal acceptance or purchase order from the customer.
 Our backlog does not include PPAs or national contracts that have been negotiated, but under which we have not yet received a purchase order for the specific location.
-As of September 30, 2011, we had a backlog of firm purchase orders of approximately \$24.1 million, which included \$17.0 million of solar PV orders, compared to \$25.5 million as of June 30, 2011, which included \$18.1 million of solar PV orders.
+As of June 30, 2011, we had a backlog of firm purchase orders of approximately \$25.5 million, which included \$18.1 million of solar PV orders.
+As of March 31, 2011, we had a backlog of firm purchase orders of approximately \$21.2 million, which included \$17.0 million of solar PV orders.
 We generally expect this level of firm purchase order backlog related to HIF lighting systems to be converted into revenue within the following quarter.
-We generally expect our firm purchase order backlog related to solar PV systems to be recognized within the following three to fifteen months.
+We generally expect our firm purchase order backlog related to solar PV systems to be recognized within the following three to 15 months.
 Principally as a result of the increased volume of our solar PV orders, the continued lengthening of our customer's purchasing decisions because of current recessed economic conditions and related factors, the continued shortening of our installation cycles and the number of projects sold through OTAs, a comparison of backlog from period to period is not necessarily meaningful and may not be indicative of actual revenue recognized in future periods.

 Cost of Revenue.
 Our total cost of revenue consists of costs for: (i) raw materials, including sheet, coiled and specialty reflective aluminum; (ii) electrical components, including ballasts, power supplies and lamps; (iii) wages and related personnel expenses, including stock-based compensation charges, for our fabricating, coating, assembly, logistics and project installation service organizations; (iv) manufacturing facilities, including depreciation on our manufacturing facilities and equipment, taxes, insurance and utilities; (v) warranty expenses; (vi) installation and integration; and (vii) shipping and handling.
 Our cost of aluminum can be subject to commodity price fluctuations, which we attempt to mitigate with forward fixed-price, minimum quantity purchase commitments with our suppliers.
 We also purchase many of our electrical components through forward purchase contracts.
 We buy most of our specialty reflective aluminum from a single supplier, and most of our ballast and lamp components from a single supplier, although we believe we could obtain sufficient quantities of these raw materials and components on a price and quality competitive basis from other suppliers if necessary.
-Purchases from our current primary supplier of ballast and lamp components constituted 12% of our total cost of revenue for the first half of fiscal 2012 and were 34% of our total cost of revenue for the first half of fiscal 2011.
+Purchases from our current primary supplier of ballast and lamp components constituted 15% of our total cost of revenue for the fiscal 2012 first quarter and were 27% of our total cost of revenue for the fiscal 2011 first quarter.
 Our cost of revenue from OTA projects is recorded upon customer acceptance and acknowledgement that the system is operating as specified.
 Our production labor force is non-union and, as a result, our production labor costs have been relatively stable.
 We have been expanding our network of qualified third-party installers to realize efficiencies in the installation process.